shmibblez/geocomb-web/README.md

 that's pretty much it for storing and recovering locations.
 The returned point, `parsedPoint`, is a phex center for the given resolution.

 # what's next?
 ok, now that we've got a native (c++) and web version of geocomb, now all that's left is to make a dart/flutter package that allows running this baby on all platforms.
 Will probably use dart::ffi for android & ios, and try to hook up to web somehow since it doesn't support dart::ffi yet.
-Coming soon to package managers near you...(most likely)
+This will probably be done soon...